redoste/redoste.xyz/content/posts/20230430-FCSC-2023-Controleur-de-licence.md

 This is probably some kind of hash table where the key is the current value of `rip` and the value is the instructions to write.
 As `parent_fn` also takes a pointer to the decompressed PE binary, we can assume that the hash table is stored in the `.text` section of the binary we extracted.

-We could try to understand how this table works and manualy dump its content, but it looks like a hunge pain.
+We could try to understand how this table works and manualy dump its content, but it looks like a huge pain.
 Let's not do that.

 # III - *Not* reversing the hash table